manas192111718/Data-Structures/README.md

 # Data-Structures
 List of Programs
-1.Write a C program to perform Matrix Multiplication 2.Write a C program to find Odd or Even number from a given set of numbers 3.Write a C program to find Factorial of a given number without using Recursion 4.Write a C program to find Fibonacci series without using Recursion
+1.Write a C program to perform Matrix Multiplication.
+2.Write a C program to find Odd or Even number from a given set of numbers 3.Write a C program to find Factorial of a given number without using Recursion 4.Write a C program to find Fibonacci series without using Recursion